Turnovers cost Gering win against Douglas

 Neither team scored after that.

-Gering will be back in action next Friday when they host Ogallala.
+Gering will be back in action on Friday, Sept.
+16 when they host Ogallala.